 A current U.S. passport is required for entry into Vietnam.
 We recommend that your passport be valid for at least 6 months beyond the end date of the trip.
 A tourist visa is also required to visit Vietnam.
 We will help facilitate this process for you when you put down your deposit for the Vietnam trip.

 We will stay in 4-star hotels throughout the trip.
-We also spend one night on a luxury “junk boat” in Halong Bay.
+We also spend two nights on a luxury small cruise ship in Halong Bay.
 We strive to choose the best hotels based on friendliness, location and quality for the area.

 FROM OUR TRAVELERS